genesiscommunitysuccess/docs/docs/web-ui-reference/components/presentation/skeleton.md

 sidebar_position: 120
 ---

-The `skeleton` component is used as a visual placeholder for an element while it is in a loading state and usually presents itself as a simplified wireframe-like version of the UI it is representing.
+The `skeleton` component is used as a visual placeholder for an element while it is in a loading state.
+It usually presents itself as a simplified wireframe-like version of the UI it is representing.

-## Setup
+## Set-up

 ```ts
 import { provideDesignSystem, alphaSkeleton } from '@genesislcap/alpha-design-system';